metosin/malli/docs/function-schemas.md

 ```

 is tested by choosing progressively largers schemas for `a`,
-and then checking the instantiated schema against the function like usual
+and then checking each instantiated schema against the function like usual
 using generative testing.

 The current implementation for generating schemas for `a` is unsophisticated.